eellpp/pubScratchpad/Coaching/exponential_gains_by_improving_self.md

 - follow process for better productivity.
 Calendar, tasks
 - listen to smart people for advices
 - Stay aware of personal limitations and keep trying to get better

+The small improvements causes exponential difference in derived benefits from their resulting actions.